isomerpages/moh-vaccinegov/_locations/Joint Testing & Vaccination Centres (Vaccination Wing).md

 ---
 ### **JTVC Locations (Vaccination Wing)**

-**Omicron XBB.1.5 Vaccines**
-* Pfizer-BioNTech/Comirnaty Omicron XBB.1.5 vaccine for those aged 5 years and above will be available from 30 October 2023.
-* Moderna/Spikevax XBB.1.5 vaccine for those aged 6 months and above will be available from 14 November 2023.
-* Pfizer-BioNTech/Comirnaty Omicron XBB.1.5 vaccine for those aged 6 months to 4 years will be available from 20 November 2023.
+* From 1 April 2024, JTVCs Ang Mo Kio, Jurong West, Pasir Ris and Yishun will no longer be in service.
+The last date of operations will be 30 March 2024.
+* COVID-19 vaccinations will continue to be available at JTVCs Bukit Merah, Jurong East, Kaki Bukit, Sengkang and Woodlands.

 **Walk-ins for all age groups:**